 How to book

 The method to book online any tour around Marrakech is the same.
-When you book your place you must choose the day you want to do the tour; being full day tours the departure time is always early in the morning (between 7 and 9 depending on the distance of the area to visit.
+When you book your place you must choose the day you want to do the tour; being full-day tours the departure time is always early in the morning (between 7 and 9 am depending on the distance of the area to visit).

 The best dates

 The excursions usually have departures every day of the week, although it will depend on the capacity and the available drivers.
-The weather in Morocco is always the same (hot and without rain); this means that, regardless of the dates of your trip, most excursions will be available.
+The weather in Morocco is always the same (hot and dry); this means that, regardless of the dates of your trip, most excursions will be available.

 Excursions from Marrakech with children